 2/ Bring the right gear

-It really doesn’t matter what camera you have – if you follow these steps you can still take great photos with a smartphone if need be!
+It really doesn’t matter what camera you have – if you follow these steps you can still take great photos of markets with a smartphone if need be!
 But if you are a camera nerd like me and you’re never too far from your SLR, then I recommend taking at least two lenses: your standard wide-to-mid zoom for taking wider scenes, and a telephoto lens for getting closeups of people and details.
 The telephoto in particular will allow you to take lovely close up shots of people without being in their face, and will also enable you to ‘pap’ them from a distance without being noticed, giving you much more natural shots than you generally get if they know they are being photographed.

 3/ Check your settings